Colorado Baker Is Suing The State Again After He Refused A Cake For A Transgender Woman

 “This lawsuit is necessary to stop Colorado’s continuing persecution of Phillips,” the filing says, as reported by CNN.
 Phillips wants $100,000 in punitive damages and is asking the court for permanent injunctions to prevent the state from enforcing Colorado anti-discrimination laws against him, according to NPR.

-The case dates back to a June 2017 incident, when lawyer Autumn Scardina ordered a cake that was pink inside and blue outside to celebrate the anniversary of her transitioning from male to female, NPR reported.
+The case dates back to a June 2017 incident when lawyer Autumn Scardina ordered a cake that was pink inside and blue outside to celebrate the anniversary of her transitioning from male to female, NPR reported.

 The lawsuit states that Phillips “serves all people, but will not create cakes that express messages or celebrate events contrary to his religious beliefs.”